 I used the same durable synthetic yarn for this macrame piece and had it outside just as long as the tassels.
 It stayed nice and looking new as well.

-So now I’m praying that the weather will finally get warmer so we can open the stock tank pool and use our outdoor living space.
+So now I’m praying that we will get many sunny days and that the weather will finally get warmer so we can open the stock tank pool and use our outdoor living space.

 We enjoy being out here so very much.

 I hope you are staying sane and healthy.